Key takeaways:

-By July 1, 2026, Microsoft Sentinel’s familiar interface in the Azure portal will be retired.
-From that date, all SIEM (Security Information and Event Management) and SOAR (Security Orchestration, Automation, and Response) capabilities will operate exclusively within Microsoft Defender for Cloud.
+Microsoft has officially confirmed: the Azure portal experience for Microsoft Sentinel will retire on March 31, 2027.
+From that date, all SIEM (Security Information and Event Management) and SOAR (Security Orchestration, Automation, and Response) capabilities will operate exclusively within the Microsoft Defender portal.

-For security teams, it is a fundamental shift in the environment where you detect, investigate, and respond to threats daily.
-A well-executed migration will elevate speed, visibility, and resilience.
-A poorly planned transition risks workflow disruption, blind spots, and security drift.
+The change runs deep.
+Your team’s environment for detecting, investigating, and responding to threats is moving to a new platform.
+A well-executed migration elevates speed, visibility, and resilience.
+A rushed or poorly planned transition creates workflow disruption, blind spots, and security drift.

-Aufait Technologies specializes in guiding enterprises through high-stakes platform changes like this, ensuring continuity, compliance, and measurable performance gains.
+Aufait Technologies specialises in guiding enterprises through high-stakes platform changes like this, ensuring continuity, compliance, and measurable performance gains.

-Inside Microsoft’s Security Realignment: Why Your SOC Will Live in Defender for Cloud
+Inside Microsoft’s Security Realignment: Why Your SOC Will Live in the Defender Portal

-Microsoft’s move is part of a deliberate strategy to create a unified, AI-driven security ecosystem:
+Microsoft’s move is part of a deliberate strategy to build a unified, AI-driven security ecosystem:

-- Centralized security visibility: All incidents, alerts, and analytics in one location.
+- Centralized security visibility: All incidents, alerts, and analytics consolidate into one location.

-- Streamlined workflows: Eliminate context-switching between tools during investigations.
+- Streamlined workflows: Analysts eliminate context-switching between tools during live investigations..

-- Advanced AI features: Integrated Security Copilot and agentic automation.
+- Advanced AI features: Integrated Security Copilot and agentic automation accelerate SOC responses.

 - Tighter service integration: Seamless coordination with Microsoft 365 Defender, Defender for Endpoint, and Defender for Identity.

-This consolidation positions Microsoft Defender for Cloud as the single command center for detection, investigation, automation, compliance, and reporting.
+This consolidation positions the Microsoft Defender portal as the single command centre for detection, investigation, automation, compliance, and reporting.

 The Sentinel-to-Defender Shift: What Changes, What Persists, and the Dates That Matter